 Once you’ve found the yarn you are going to use for your gamp, you need enough yarn of each color for both warp and weft.
 For a color-wheel gamp, you should choose clear, bright hues in roughly equal steps across the spectrum of colors.

 Arranging the placement of colors in a gamp is an enjoyable exercise.
 It’s fun to line up cones and shift them around until you get a placement that makes you happy.
 There is no right or wrong way to do it, just note that the yellows and bright blue will create the most noticeable stripes in the cloth because they are the colors with the highest value.
 Decide where you want these bright lines to appear in your gamp: in the center, one side or the other, or offset.
 Have fun with this part!
+And if you would like to see pictures of various color arrangements, click here.

 When you weave a gamp, consider putting on enough warp to weave several different weave structures.
 Weaving multiple gamps on one warp is quicker and more thrifty than weaving them on multiple warps.
 In addition to the gamps you keep as reference tools, gamps make wonderful baby blankets, throws, and fabric for garments.